xxsds/DYNAMIC/README.md

 - A run-length encoded dynamic string supporting RSAI operations.
 Space: approximately R*(1.1 * log(sigma) + 2.6 * log(n/R)) bits, where R is the number of runs in the string.
 All operations take log(R) time.
 - A dynamic entropy/run-length compressed BWT
 - Two algorithms to build LZ77 in repetition-aware RAM working space.
 Both algorithms use a run-length encoded BWT with sparse Suffix array sampling.
 The first algorithm stores 2 SA samples per BWT run.
 The second algorithm (much more space efficient) stores 1 SA sample per LZ factor.
+- An algorithm to build the BWT in run-compressed space
+- An algorithm to build LZ77 in nH0(1+o(1)) space and n log n time

 The SPSI structure is the building block on which all other structures are based.
 This structure is implemented with cache-efficient B-trees.